Emyrk/nampower/README.md

 ```

 #### GetItemStats(itemId)
-Returns a Lua table containing all fields for the item’s `ItemStats_C` record (including localized `displayName` and `description`).
-Returns 0 if the item cannot be found or loaded.
+Returns a Lua table containing all fields for the item’s `ItemStats` record (including localized `displayName` and `description`).
+Returns nil if the item cannot be found or loaded.

+Full field name lists are in [`DBC_FIELDS.md`](DBC_FIELDS.md).

 #### GetItemStatsField(itemId, fieldName)
 Fast lookup for a single field on an item.
-Returns the requested field value or raises a Lua error if the item or field is not found.
+Returns the requested field value; returns nil if the item is not found; raises a Lua error if the field name is invalid.

+Full field name lists are in [`DBC_FIELDS.md`](DBC_FIELDS.md).

 #### GetSpellRec(spellId)
 Returns a Lua table containing all fields for the spell’s `SpellRec` record (including localized `name` and `rank`).
-Returns 0 if the spell cannot be found.
+Returns nil if the spell cannot be found.

+Full field name lists are in [`DBC_FIELDS.md`](DBC_FIELDS.md).

 #### GetSpellRecField(spellId, fieldName)
 Fast lookup for a single field on a spell.
-Returns the requested field value or raises a Lua error if the spell or field is not found.
+Returns the requested field value; returns nil if the spell is not found; raises a Lua error if the field name is invalid.

-Struct references (see `nampower/dbc_fields.cpp` for full details):
+Full field name lists are in [`DBC_FIELDS.md`](DBC_FIELDS.md).

 #### GetNampowerVersion()
 Returns the current version of Nampower split into major, minor and patch numbers.